-(B) TRANSFER OF FUNDS.-Notwithstanding any other provision of law, the Secretary of the Treasury shall transfer from the general fund of the Treasury (from funds not otherwise appropriated) to the extended unemployment compensation account such sums as the Secretary of Labor estimates to be necessary to make payments described in subparagraph (A).
-There are appropriated from the general fund of the Treasury, without fiscal year limitation, the sums referred to in the preceding sentence and such sums shall not be required to be repaid.

-(2) ADMINISTRATIVE EXPENSES.- (A) IN GENERAL-Funds in the en

-(A) IN GENERAL.-Funds in the employment security administration account (as established by section 901(a) of the Social Security Act (42 U.S.C.
+- (B) TRANSFER OF FUNDS.-Notwithstanding any other provision of law, the Secretary of the Treasury shall transfer from the general fund of the Treasury (from funds not otherwise appropriated) to the extended unemployment compensation account such sums as the Secretary of Labor estimates to be necessary to make payments described in subparagraph (A).
+There are appropriated from the general fund of the Treasury, without fiscal year limitation, the sums referred to in the preceding sentence and such sums shall not be required to be repaid. - (2) Administrative expenses. - (A) IN GENERAL.-Funds in the employment security administration account (as established by section 901(a) of the Social Security Act (42 U.S.C.
 1105(a)) of the Unemployment Trust Fund (as established by section